 at the settlement of wagers for a spin, losing wagers will be cleared automatically from the terminal layout, and winning wagers will be paid by causing an appropriate number of Chips to appear or by causing an appropriate adjustment to be made to the amount showing as standing to the credit of the player’s chip account; and

+be capable of:

-be capable of dispensing a payment voucher for the value of credits on the terminal’s chip account; and/or
+dispensing a payment voucher for the value of credits on the Money Wheel Terminal’s chip account; and/or

-be capable of having credits cancelled to allow the Dealer to pay out the full value of remaining credits on the terminal’s chip account by tendering Chips to a player.
+having credits cancelled to allow the Dealer to pay out the full value of remaining credits on the Money Wheel Terminal’s chip account by tendering Chips to a player; or

+having credits on the Money Wheel Terminal’s chip account transferred to a player loyalty cashless account in accordance with the relevant Electronic Transfer Limits; and

+only be capable of operation within the relevant casino gambling area.

 3.6 The Money Wheel Terminals and Game System shall be of a type approved by the Secretary and contain components necessary for the performance of, and be designed and programmed to perform, their respective functions in accordance with these rules.

+3.7 No person shall physically or electronically interfere with any Money Wheel Terminal or seek to gain any undue advantage by manipulating any associated gambling equipment

 4.0 Wagers

 4.1 Where players are offered the option of placing wagers on the table layout, section 3 of Division 10 of these rules shall apply to all such wagers.